mjfwalsh/tworld/README.md

 To compile and run it you need [qt](https://www.qt.io/) and [SDL](https://www.libsdl.org/) (version 1 or 2) which can be installed via [Homebrew](https://brew.sh/).

-To compile just run `make` from the command line.
+To compile just run `./configure.pl` and `make`.

 * `make install` will install the app on Linux.
-* `make mkapp` will create an application bundle on Mac.
+* `make app` will create an application bundle on Mac.
 * `make dist` will create a distribution folder on Windows.

 Compiling on Windows requires a Unix-like environment.
-I currently use [msys2](https://www.msys2.org/).
+I use [msys2](https://www.msys2.org/).

 ## Copyright